techidaily/site-ai-video-apps/source/_posts/new-2024-approved-cutting-edge-avi-trimmers-top-software-for-windows-mac-and-android-devices.md

 But, guess what?
 These **top 16 AVI video cutters** for Windows, MAC, Android, iPhone, and online will make video cutting and trimming fun, especially when you learn to do it using Filmora.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-apps.techidaily.com/updated-2024-approved-from-widescreen-to-vertical-the-essential-guide-to-resizing-social-media-videos/"><u>Updated 2024 Approved From Widescreen to Vertical The Essential Guide to Resizing Social Media Videos</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-top-video-accelerators-for-pc-and-mac-free-and-premium-options-for-2024/"><u>New Top Video Accelerators for PC and Mac Free & Premium Options for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-are-you-looking-for-a-video-dubbing-software-for-pc-with-a-free-download-option-here-is-a-detailed-comparison-of-the-6-best-video-dubbing-/"><u>New 2024 Approved Are You Looking for a Video Dubbing Software for PC with a Free Download Option?
-Here Is a Detailed Comparison of the 6 Best Video Dubbing Software for PC</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-2024-approved-flv-video-editing-made-easy-windows-8-compatible-editor/"><u>Updated 2024 Approved FLV Video Editing Made Easy Windows 8 Compatible Editor</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-whats-the-best-aspect-ratio-for-linkedin-videos-weve-got-the-answer/"><u>New 2024 Approved Whats the Best Aspect Ratio for LinkedIn Videos?
-Weve Got the Answer</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-2024-approved-voice-over-recording-made-easy-fcp-tips-for-beginners-and-pros/"><u>Updated 2024 Approved Voice Over Recording Made Easy FCP Tips for Beginners and Pros</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-2024-approved-ken-burns-effect-tutorial-from-basics-to-pro/"><u>Updated 2024 Approved Ken Burns Effect Tutorial From Basics to Pro</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/in-2024-best-ways-to-get-background-stock-images-for-photos-and-videos/"><u>In 2024, Best Ways to Get Background Stock Images for Photos and Videos</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/what-legendaries-are-in-pokemon-platinum-on-samsung-galaxy-f04-drfone-by-drfone-virtual-android/"><u>What Legendaries Are In Pokemon Platinum On Samsung Galaxy F04? | Dr.fone</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/discovering-preeminent-software-for-mac-music-file-management-for-2024/"><u>Discovering Preeminent Software for Mac Music File Management for 2024</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/new-in-2024-crafting-the-perfect-sonic-storytelling-on-social-media/"><u>[New] In 2024, Crafting the Perfect Sonic Storytelling on Social Media</u></a></li>
-<li><a href="https://ai-voice-clone.techidaily.com/in-2024-users-guide-how-to-create-photo-talking-videos-with-the-best-tools/"><u>In 2024, Users Guide How To Create Photo Talking Videos With the Best Tools?</u></a></li>
-<li><a href="https://iphone-unlock.techidaily.com/how-to-unlock-apple-iphone-x-without-passcode-drfone-by-drfone-ios/"><u>How to Unlock Apple iPhone X Without Passcode? | Dr.fone</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/2024-approved-live-streaming-simplified-with-top-webcam-recorders/"><u>2024 Approved  Live Streaming Simplified with Top WebCam Recorders</u></a></li>
-<li><a href="https://phone-solutions.techidaily.com/can-i-recover-permanently-deleted-photos-from-honor-magic-6-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>Can I recover permanently deleted photos from Honor Magic 6</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"